ankitects/anki-manual/src/files.md

     cat dump.txt | sqlite3 temp.file

 Make sure you use temp.file - do not put collection.anki2 on the right, or you will blank out the file.
-When you’re done, proceed to the final step.
+When you're done, proceed to the final step.

 ### Windows